Intelligence needs

 Explainable Recall

-Durable Storage
+Durable Timeline

 Built for builders.